mshaneburns/ObsAstro/index.md

 - [Images](images.zip)
 - [Sample Data](data.zip)

-You will have to download the Jupyter Notebook tutorials individually, by from the [GitHub repository](https://github.com/mshaneburns/ObsAstro).
+You will have to download the Jupyter Notebook tutorials individually from the [GitHub repository](https://github.com/mshaneburns/ObsAstro).

 ### Run the tutorials without installing Python
 If you don't have Python installed on your computer you can still access the  tutorials and run the sample code from your browser by using [Binder](https://mybinder.readthedocs.io/en/latest/).
 Just click the button below to get started.